-Email impersonation attacks are malicious emails where scammers pretend to be a trusted entity to steal money and sensitive information from victims.
-The trusted entity being impersonated could be anyone — your boss, your colleague, a vendor, or a consumer brand you get automated emails from.
+What is an email impersonation attack?
+In email impersonation attacks, scammers pretend to be a trusted person or organization to steal money or sensitive information from unwitting victims via email.
+The trusted entity being impersonated could be anyone — your boss, colleague, a vendor, or a consumer brand you get automated emails from.

-Fortunately, we can all follow some security hygiene best practices to reduce the risk of email impersonation attacks.
+Fortunately, you can follow a few security hygiene best practices to reduce the risk of email impersonation attacks:

-Email impersonation attacks are often crafted with language that induces a sense of urgency or fear in victims, coercing them into taking the action the email wants them to take.
-Not every email that makes us feel these emotions will be an impersonation attack, of course, but it’s an important factor to keep an eye out for nonetheless.
+Email impersonation attacks are often crafted with language that induces a sense of urgency or fear in victims, coercing them into taking some immediate action.
+Not every email that makes us feel these emotions is an impersonation attack, of course.
+It’s an important factor to watch for nonetheless.

-- Short deadlines given at short notice for processes involving the transfer of money or sensitive information.
+- Requests involving the transfer of money or sensitive information given at short notice

-- Unusual purchase requests (e.g. iTunes gift cards).
+- Unusual purchase requests (e.g., iTunes or Amazon gift cards)

-- Vendor sharing new bank account details at short notice, usually right before an invoice is due.
+- Vendors sharing new bank account details, usually right before an invoice is due

 Fig: This email impersonation attack exploits the COVID-19 pandemic to make an urgent request for gift card purchases.

-Targeted email attacks bank on victims being too busy and ‘doing before thinking’ instead of stopping and engaging with the email rationally.
-While it may take a few extra seconds, always ask yourself if the email you’re reading — and what the email is asking for - make sense.
+Targeted email attacks count on victims “doing before thinking” instead of stopping and engaging with a request rationally.
+So while it may take a few extra seconds, always ask yourself if the email you’re reading — and what the email is asking for — makes sense.

-- Why would your CEO really ask you to purchase iTunes gift cards at two hours’ notice?
+- Why would your CEO really ask you to purchase iTunes gift cards with two hours’ notice?
 Have they done it before?

 - Why would Netflix emails come to your business email address?